-- Digital blending—A lot of landscape photo will be taken towards the sun.
+- Digital blending—A lot of landscape photos are taken towards the sun.
 This can result in either a blown-out sky or a foreground that’s too dark.
 Correct this by bracketing your photos.
 Then blend them together using luminosity masks.
 This will result in one image correctly exposed across the frame.

 - Noise—Post-processing can actually add noise to your photo, especially programs that sharpen.
-Use noise reduction programs like Noise Ninja or NIK Define to selectively remove this noise.
+Use noise reduction programs like Adobe Lightroom’s AI denoise feature to remove this noise.

-Learning to use the correct camera settings on your camera is a very important step.
+Learning to use the correct camera settings on your camera is very important.

 Many cameras have the default landscape mode.
 As a new photographer, this might seem the logical setting to use when it comes to landscape photography.
 But you’re handing over control of the photograph to your camera.